bugcrowd/templates/submissions/description/application_level_denial_of_service_dos/excessive_resource_consumption/template.md

-# Excessive Resource Consumption

-## Overview of the Vulnerability

-Application-level denial of service (DoS) attacks are designed to deny service to users of an application by flooding it with many HTTP requests.
+Application-level Denial of Service (DoS) attacks are designed to deny service to users of an application by flooding it with many HTTP requests.
 This makes it impossible for the server to respond to legitimate requests in any practical time frame.

 There is an application-level DoS vulnerability within this application that an attacker can use to exhaust resources, making the application unavailable for its designed purpose to legitimate users.

-## Business Impact
+#### Business Impact

 Application-level DoS can result in indirect financial loss for the business through the attacker’s ability to DoS the application.
 These malicious actions could also result in reputational damage for the business through the impact to customers’ trust.

-## Steps to Reproduce
+#### Steps to Reproduce

-1. Navigate to {{url}}
+1. Navigate to the following URL: {{URL}}
 1. Use the following payload:

 {{payload}}